dachcom-digital/pimcore-toolbox/README.md

 - removes the default `pimcore_area_*` element wrapper from each brick

 ### And what's not?
 - It's not a Avada Theme.
-While the Toolbox provides some basic Javascript for you, you need to implement and mostly modifiy them by yourself.
+While the Toolbox provides some basic Javascript for you, you need to implement and mostly modify them by yourself.
 - Toolbox supports only the twig template engine, so there is no way to activate the php template engine (and there will never be such thing).

 ## Asset Management